redd096/UnityUtilities/README.md

 - the main script is the CsvImporter.cs that user can use to download and read csv
 - inside Helpers and Parse folders is possible to find and edit the logic of the CsvImporter
 - WindowEditor contains two windows I made to download a generic Csv and read it
-  a.
-User can access it from Tools > redd096 > CSV Importer
+    - User can access it from Tools > redd096 > CSV Importer
   b.
 Download CSV open a window where user can put a CSV link and a folder where to download it
     b.1.
 DataPath and PersistentDataPath are buttons to automatically set the a folder path b.2.
 DownloadCsv is the button to download it